Campus Planning Process

 Welcome to the Campus Planning website.
 All functions previously addressed by the Physical and Capital Planning unit have been incorporated into the Physical Facilities organization, including the oversight of all activities associated with planning, financing and gaining approval for the construction of new facilities and the Repair and Rehilitation program.
 In the coming weeks, the Campus Planning website will be reformatted.
 The structure and appearance of the information will be adjusted to reflect the updated organizational structure of the unit.

 The framework to guide the physical growth and development of Purdue’s system-wide infrastructure is rooted in each campus’ master plan and is articulated in the University’s strategic plan.
-The organizational structure that supports the capital planning process is directed by the Physical and Capital Planning Office, assisted by the Capital Coordinating Committee (C3) and guided by the Capital Projects Council (CPC), a committee established and chaired by the President.
+The organizational structure that supports the Campus Planning process is directed by the Campus Planning Office, assisted by the Capital Coordinating Committee (C3) and guided by the Capital Projects Council (CPC), a committee established and chaired by the President.